 Drawing and coloring can be very calming for adults and children.
 Download these free printable mindful pages to create a journal, bookmark and even a card.

-Mindful Activities – Sensory + Scents
+Mindful for Kids – Sensory + Scents

 Incorporating smell and touch into a child’s play is another easy way to encourage mindfulness.
 Children tend to love hands-on activities so adding scents and unique textures to their play is a great way to increase calm and relaxation as they play.